Lithuanian cuisine

 Lithuanian cuisine features products suited to the cool and moist northern climate of Lithuania: barley, potatoes, rye, beets, greens, berries, and mushrooms are locally grown, and dairy products are one of its specialties.
 Various ways of pickling were used to preserve food for winter.
-Soups are extremely popular, and are widely regarded as the key to good health.
+Soups are widely regarded as the key to good health and are served extremely frequently.
 Since it shares its climate and agricultural practices with Eastern Europe, Lithuanian cuisine has much in common with its Baltic neighbors and, in general, northeastern European countries.